Displaying Sunset Times in Javascript using a Free Sunset Times API

 https://api.sunrisesunset.io/json?lat=38.907192&lng=-77.036873

-No authentication.
-Times are returned in the local timezone of the coordinates you pass.
+No key, no signup.
+Times come back in the local timezone of the coordinates you pass, resolved from the lat/lng.

 What you get back